AriFordsham/GHCWiki/testing-patches.md

 ```

 Assuming all is well, go ahead and commit your changes!
 If you have commit access then just push as normal.
-If not, use "darcs send --edit-description" and add a note to say what testing you have done, and on which operating system/architecture.
+If not, use "git send-email" and add a note to say what testing you have done, and on which operating system/architecture.
+Or send a normal email with a pull request to the ghc mailing list.

 ## More details on validation